andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 https://boardgamegeek.com/xmlapi2/thing?type=boardgame,&stats=1&id=1,4
 ```
 where:
-- `type=<boardgame|boardgameexpansion|etc.>` is a filter for that `type` and can be a comma-delimited list to get multiple types, or omitted to get everything
+- `type=boardgame,boardgameexpansion,boardgameaccessory,videogame,rpgitem,rpgissue>` is a filter for that `type` and can be a comma-delimited list to get multiple selected types, or omitted to get everything.
+The non-boardgame types are because boardgamegeek.com shares an id system with videogamegeek.com and rpggeek.com.
-- `stats=1` gets ratings and other statistics
+- `stats=1` including this gets ratings and other statistics
 - `id=1,4,...` is a comma-delimited list of the boardgame ids.

 {{< n >}}